Infinidoge/universe/readme.md

 Definitions that apply globally across all devices.

+- `backup.nix`: Borg-backup-based automatic backups for all of my devices
+- `boot.nix`: Sets up the bootloader.
+In my case: Grub.
 - Each file in the `caches` folder is a definition for a binary cache.
+- `common.nix`: Commonly reused definitions, through the `common` config option
+- `defaults.nix`: Overrides NixOS defaults, on account of `stateVersion` changes
 - `general.nix`: Broad general things that apply globally.
+- `graphical.nix`: Global configuration that applies to graphical environments
-- `hm-system-defaults.nix` defines default home-manager configurations that apply to all users
+- `home-manager.nix` defines default home-manager configurations that apply to all users
+- `kmscon.nix`: Setup for my preferred TTY: kmscon.
+- `locale.nix`: Sets up various locale-related things like keymap, compose key, timezone, etc.
 - `networking.nix`: Networking related settings, such as setting up tailscale, avahi, and DNS.
 - `nix.nix` defines Nix settings, like allowed users, garbage collection, etc. Also installs some Nix-related packages
 - `options.nix` defines shortcut options used throughout the configuration.
 - `packages.nix`: Packages that should be installed on everything.
+- `persist.nix`: Global setup for my persistent impermanence folders, from my standard `/persist` folder.
 - `security.nix`: Various security related settings.
 - `shell.nix`: Shell-related settings like aliases.
+- `ssh.nix`: SSH-related settings
+- `virtualisation.nix`: Setup for virtualisation, namely docker and libvirtd

 #### `/modules/modules`

 Modules that simplify the setup of things between devices.
 Differs from `global` in that they are gated behind options rather than applying globally.

-- `boot.nix`: Defines bootloader setups.
-Ensures that at least 1 of GRUB or systemd boot is selected
-- `locale.nix`: Sets up various locale-related things like keymap, compose key, timezone, etc.
-- `virtualization.nix`: Sets up things required for virtualization, namely libvirtd and docker.
 - `desktop`: Things related to the desktop experience
   - `gaming.nix`: Sets up gaming related software
   - `wm.nix`: Sets up my window manager of choice: Qtile